patrickjuchli/basic-ftp/README.md

 There is also a counter for all bytes transferred since the last time `trackProgress` was called.
 This is useful when downloading a directory with multiple files where you want to show the total bytes downloaded so far.

-**Important:** Due to a bug in Node.js since version 9.7.0, the reported number of uploaded bytes might be too low.
-The issue has been confirmed and [is tracked by the Node.js project](https://github.com/nodejs/node/issues/19562).
-As soon as the fix landed in a release, this section will be updated.

 ## Error Handling

 Errors originating from a connection or described by a server response as well as timeouts will reject the associated Promise.
 Use a try-catch-clause when using async-await or `catch()` when using Promises directly.
 The error description depends on the type of error.